unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 Detached HEAD
 A state where HEAD points to a specific commit, not a branch.
 Changes made here won’t belong to any branch unless explicitly saved.

+HEAD is usally a pointer to the current branch reference.
+The branch reference is a pointer to the last commit made on a particular branch.

+When we make a new commit, the branch pointer is updated to reflect the new commit.
+The HEAD remains the same, because it's pointing at the branch reference.

+HEAD points to master, not the commit hash.